Linear topological invariants for kernels of differential operators by shifted fundamental solutions: Introduction

 It would be interesting to evaluate the conditions in Theorem \ref{thm: main2} in specific cases in order to obtain concrete necessary and sufficient conditions on $X$ and $P$ for $\mathscr{E}_P(X)$ to satisfy $(\Omega)$ and for $\mathscr{D}'_P(X)$ to satisfy $(P\Omega)$ and $(P\overline{\overline{\Omega}})$ (cf.\ \cite{MTV90, Langenbruch1998}).
-We plan to study this in the future.
 As a first result in this direction, we show in Section \ref{sect:convex} that $\mathscr{E}_P(X)$ satisfies $(\Omega)$ for any differential operator $P(D)$ and any open convex set $X$ by combining Theorem \ref{thm: main2}(a) with a powerful method to construct fundamental solutions due to H\"ormander \cite[Proof of Theorem 7.3.2]{HoermanderPDO1}.
 As mentioned above, this result is originally due to Petzsche \cite{Petzsche1980}, who proved it with the aid of the fundamental principle of Ehrenpreis.
 A completely different proof was recently given by the authors in \cite{DeKa22}.